• Skip to main content

 Sharing one of my most requested personal chef client favorites!

-The list of ingredients looks long, but the lettuce wrap recipe is easy without any difficult techniques.
+The list of ingredients looks long, but the beef lettuce wrap recipe is easy without any difficult techniques.

 In a nutshell: